 Symptoms of BWA infestation include:

-- Tiny 1- to 2-millimeter, white woolly tufts on the lower trunk of the tree and possibly on large branches in the spring and summer.
+- Tiny one-to-two-millimeter white woolly tufts on the lower trunk of the tree and possibly on large branches in the spring and summer

 In 2014, MDARD implemented a balsam woolly adelgid quarantine regulating the movement of potentially infested nursery stock from areas in North America with known infestations.